Who is eligible for Campus Connections Aotearoa?

 What is the Campus Connections Aotearoa daily schedule?

-Campus Connections Aotearoa mentoring sessions occur on Wednesdays throughout each week of the semester.
+Campus Connections Aotearoa mentoring sessions occur on Thursdays throughout each week of the semester.
 We have a set daily schedule that starts when the youth arrive at 10.00am each week.

 The dates for Semester 1 include two compulsory pre-training days on March 3rd and 10th from 9am – 5pm.
-Lectures and mentoring sessions run from March 17th – June 2nd, including Wednesdays during the university mid-semester break (April 7th & 14th), and excluding Wednesdays during the school holidays (April 21st & 28th).
+Lectures and mentoring sessions run from March 17th – June 2nd.

-The dates for Semester 2 include two compulsory pre-training days on July 21st and 24th 9am – 5pm.
-Lectures and mentoring sessions run from July 28th – October 20th, including the university mid-semester break (September 1st & 8th) and excluding Wednesdays during the school holidays (October 6th & 13th).
+The dates for Semester 2 include two compulsory pre-training days on July 21st and 28th 9am – 5pm.
+Lectures and mentoring sessions run from August 4th – October 20th, including the university mid-semester break (September 1st & 8th) and excluding Thursdays during the school holidays (October 6th & 13th).

 Ask A Question